 What should a bid include?

-A bid for the O’Reilly should include the following: team statements and biographies (even at the bid stage this should include Director, Producer, Marketing Manager, Production Manager, Designer and, ideally, Sound/Lighting Designers), a preliminary budget and initial design sketches and an inclusion statement (for more information on inclusion statements click here.
+A bid for the O’Reilly should include the following: team statements and biographies (even at the bid stage this should include Director, Producer, Marketing Manager, Production Manager, Designer and, ideally, Sound/Lighting Designers), a preliminary budget, initial design sketches and an inclusion statement (for more information on inclusion statements click here.
 All companies who bid will be invited to an interview, which the entire creative team should attend.
 Companies bidding for Michaelmas 2020 will also need to include a social distancing statement in their bid document, for more information, click here.